Gertkeno/Gertkeno.github.io/teaching-zig/10_intro.md

 [Ziglearn.org](https://ziglearn.org/chapter-1/) does a fantastic and up to date job going over features in zig and even some of the standard library!

+[Ziglings](https://github.com/ratfactor/ziglings) is a tutorial in the form of fixing broken zig code.
+This tutorial goes over basic programming fundamentals, and zig specific functionality, like slices and optional types.

 As a new and experimental language core stuff changes frequently so it's hard to write tutorials at the moment.